ItzCrazyKns/Epoch/README.md

 - **Real-time Streaming**: Server-Sent Events stream partial object updates as the LLM generates component trees, with progressive rendering on the client
 - **Stateful Conversational Context**: All user interactions (button clicks, form submissions, card selections) are serialized and fed back into the conversation history
 - **Recursive Rendering Engine**: UIRenderer recursively traverses component trees, maintaining form state and action handlers through the entire tree depth
-- **Integrated Search**: Serper API integration for real-time web search and image retrieval directly within generated interfaces
+- **Integrated Search**: Pluggable search layer with privacy-friendly SearxNG support or Serper API integration for real-time web and image search directly within generated interfaces
 - **Local LLM Support**: Run completely offline with Ollama integration - no API costs, full privacy, and support for Llama, Mistral, Qwen, and other open-source models

 ## Available Components